tommygundersen/jcrawler/readme.md

 # Simple Java-based web crawler #
 ## Install ##
-There are two possible ways:
+There are three possible ways:
-1. Clone this repo, and head into /release/0.0.2/bin directory, and run crawl.
-Or
+1. Clone this repo, and head into /release/0.0.2/bin directory, and run crawl. (simplest).
 2. Clone this repo, and unpack the .zip file under the /release/0.0.2 folder in local folder of your choice.
+3. Install maven on your system, and run mvn packge to build the (modified) project.
+See /src/main/resources/crawl.bat for details on how to start it.

 Pre-requisite:
 - Java 8 or newer installed on your system.